 “Makers Madness” Contest Lets Public Decide The Coolest Thing Made in Illinois

-March 2, 2021 – With nearly 100,000 votes cast, the field of contenders competing in the second annual “Makers Madness” contest has been narrowed to the Top 16.
+April 5, 2022 – With almost 110,000 votes cast, the field of contenders competing in the third annual “Makers Madness” contest has been narrowed to the Top 16.
 Hosted by the Illinois Manufacturers’ Association, “Makers Madness” is a bracket-style tournament in which voters across the state will decide which product is The Coolest Thing Made in Illinois.

 The Makers Madness Top 16 matchups are as follows:

-- Orion Spacecraft Command Module Control Switches (OTTO Engineering, Carpentersville) v.
-(3) Custom Tooling (Deco Manufacturing Company, Decatur)
+- Orion Spacecraft Command Module Control Switches (Otto Engineering, Inc., Carpentersville) v.
+Custom Semi-Trailer Bar (Onken’s Incorporated, Easton) (4)

 Timeline of events:

-March 24: Winner of The Coolest Thing Made in Illinois announced during awards ceremony at the Governor’s Mansion
+April 27: Winner of The Coolest Thing Made in Illinois announced during awards ceremony at the Governor’s Mansion